rashminayakmdb/Purview/README.md

 ### 4: Connect your local app to Azure

   - Download the code and open the code in Visual Studio.
+  - Open the test.env file and add the following details:

-  - In mongo.connect() add the connection string of the your Atlas cluster 6.0+.
+    - CONNECTION_URI- add the connection string of the your Atlas cluster 6.0+.
-  - Replace the database you want to watch in client.db("Company");
+    - DATABASE_TO_WATCH - Name of the MongoDB Database you created in Step 1.
+    - CLIENT_ID :
+    - CLIENT_SECRET :
+    - TENANT_ID:
+    - GUID:
+    - FULLY_QUALIFIED_NAME:

   -  Go to Extensions on the left menu and type "MongoDB" and install the extension for MongoDB.
   - Go to Extensions on the left menu and type "Azure"
     - Install these extensions for